 At ForrestBrown, we’ve had quite a few questions crop up around how R&D tax credits interact with the slew of new government COVID-19 funds and schemes.
 The question ultimately revolves around ‘Can I have both?’.
 Yes and no. Let’s take a closer look.

 I’ve seen reports stating flatly that the government’s Coronavirus Business Interruption Loan Scheme (CBILS) and R&D tax credits are mutually exclusive for a business.
-Both are notified State aid, so, the narrative goes, one precludes the other.
+Both are Notified State Aid.
+As such, the narrative goes, one precludes the other.

 - The expenditure on that project may be eligible for an RDEC claim.
 As a result, large companies, who are only eligible to claim RDEC, don’t need to worry about the interactions covered here.